sethdford/aws-sam-java-template/README.md

 - **BedrockService**: Generates embeddings for text using AWS Bedrock (currently mocked)
 - **OpenSearchService**: Searches for similar products using vector embeddings (with mock implementation)
 - **PersonalizationMetrics**: Tracks effectiveness metrics based on industry research
-- **PersonalizationConversationalAgent**: Interactive agent providing personalized financial advice
+- **PersonalizationConversationalAgent**: Provides an interactive conversational interface for personalized advice

 ## Industry Research on Personalization